 - Filters are on all columns allowing you to select all players from: a particular club only, or all players in a particular position, or PPM or Avg Minutes etc, if this helps your bye planning selection process.

 - PPM, Averages, and Avg. minutes per game from 2016 also included here

 - Is included on separate tab for just the bye rounds only and it feeds to the Planner tab

 - The full season draw is included for each club with all 25 rounds shown on a line for each club

 - Two versions of this shown with the second one indicating when the teams are home or away

 - Is included for the full season and you can see where all matches are played and correct starting times and what TV station it is showed on

-BUT, never underestimate the ultimate importance of the bye rounds.
+Never underestimate the ultimate importance of the bye rounds.
+2018 is shaping up to be harder than previous years … unless you have been lucky with injuries and your starting selections.
 This is where you can make up ground, surge ahead … or lose the race, if not managed correctly.